 Quality of life for those living with mental illness and at risk of homelessness is at the heart of all of our work.
 This begins with a community-centered “Housing First” approach wherein housing is a fundamental right and a key contributor to good mental health.
-Supportive housing promotes a sense of security that enables members to safely engage in recovery.
+Supportive housing promotes a sense of security that enable participants to safely engage in recovery.

 Yet, housing is only the beginning.
-Houselink programs bring members together to address the biggest threats: poverty, food security and social isolation.
+Houselink programs bring participants together to address the biggest threats: poverty, food security and social isolation.

 Our programs provide both the tools and opportunities to truly rebuild a life.
 As part of the Houselink community, residents and participants have access to valuable activities geared to help reduce social isolation and stigma, improve nutrition and build new skills.
 This includes:

 - Social Recreation Program: builds the bridge from isolation to physical activity, community engagement, affordable entertainment and most importantly, a community of peers.